MurmurationsNetwork/MurmurationsDocumentation/docs/guides/map.md

 And Berlin:
 [https://map.murmurations.network/?lat=52.517038&lon=13.377040&zoom=11](https://map.murmurations.network/?lat=52.517038&lon=13.377040&zoom=11)

-### Controlling data size with the `range` parameter
+### Controlling data size

 With over 30,000 nodes in the index, it can take some time to load and then render them all on a map in a browser.
 See this [discussion post](https://github.com/MurmurationsNetwork/MurmurationsProtocol/discussions/55) for more details.

+To narrow down the amount of data that loads and thus render the map faster, filter the ammount of data with by schema or range:

+#### Controlling data size with the `schema` or `Tags` parameters

+Map searches default to the Organisation schema, so a search for the tag 'vegan' returns the URL: https://map.murmurations.network/?schema=organizations_schema-v1.0.0&tags=vegan
+To search all Schemas for a specific Tag remove the 'schema=organizations_schema-v1.0.0' part of the URL e.g. https://map.murmurations.network/?tags=vegan

+#### Controlling data size with the `range` parameter

-To narrow down the amount of data that loads and thus render the map faster, set a center point on the map using the localization parameters described above, but add an additional `range` parameter (e.g., `10km` or `6mi`).
+Set a center point on the map using the localization parameters described above, but add an additional `range` parameter (e.g., `10km` or `6mi`).

 Here is an example loading all index data in the Paris area:
 [https://map.murmurations.network/?lat=48.85&lon=2.35&range=10km&zoom=12](https://map.murmurations.network/?lat=48.85&lon=2.35&range=10km&zoom=12)